google/koladata/docs/api_reference.md

 Args:
   iterable: The iterable to iterate over.
-  body_fn: The function to be executed for each item in the iterable.
+  fn: The function to be executed for each item in the iterable.
 It will
     receive the iterable item as the positional argument and must return an iterable.
   value_type_as: The type to use as element type of the resulting iterable.

 Returns:
-  The resulting iterable as chained output of `body_fn`.
+  The resulting iterable as interleaved output of `fn`.
 ````

 ### `kd.functor.fn(f, *, use_tracing=True, **kwargs)` {#kd.functor.fn}